 Meditation for Beginners – What if I don’t have the time?

 Are you really telling me that you can’t take 15 minutes out of your day to meditate?
 I sometimes do it just as I’m about to get into bed.
 Surely you can find 15 minutes that way right?
 If something is important to you, you will find the time.
 If it’s something you really want to do then make 15 minutes to invest doing this every day to feel the real value.

 Even if that is a stretch then you don’t need to meditate for 15 minutes.
-In fact, I’ve found that around 6 minutes is enough to start seeing a real change in myself.
+In fact, I’ve found that around 6 minutes is enough for anyone to begin seeing a real change.

 If you have never tried meditation before, whether life is going great, or you’re not in such a great place, meditation will truly help to rejuvenate your entire being.

 It was only so long ago that some doctors actively laughed at fasting, now many are recommending it.
 It won’t be long before the medical community start to see and get a better understanding of meditation and the benefits.

 Good luck and feel free to leave me some feedback and share with me your meditation experience.